cb2edu/CB2-101-BioComp/11-final_problems/final_problems.md

 ```
 8. Please email your answers to `cb2edu@gmail.com` with CC to `malay@uab.edu`.
 Write your full name and the string "CB2-101 solutions to final problems" in the subject line.

+-->

+Submit all your answers in `ipynb` or `Rmd` format notebooks.
+You use
+`github_document` or `html_notebook` when using Rmd file.

+First for the repository on github and then commit you answers in separate
+folders corresponding to each problem.
+Then create a pull request against the source
+repository from your forked copy.

 # Problem 1
 The PFAM domain distribution for human proteome can be found at <ftp://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/proteomes/9606.tsv.gz>.
 The first column of this file is the protein accession number.
 The location of the domain hit for each gene is given by the columns 2-5.
 Columns 2-3 are alignment start and end.
 Columns 4-5 are envelope start and end.
 Envelopes are generally considered the location of a domain on a gene.
 Write a R scrpt that takes 9606.tsv.gz file as a first argument, a protein accession number as a second argument, and a location (integer) as a third argument.
 The program should print the domain name (hmm_name), if the location falls within a domain for a given protein accession.
 The program should return nothing if the position is outside the boundaries of domains.
 We should be able to run the